 The beauty of the NPS survey is that it’s short and simple.
 But with every unnecessary question that you add to it, you’ll be reducing the chance that customers will complete it.

 In fact, CustomerGauge research has shown that response rates are really closely tied to the number of questions you include.
 Somewhere between 2 and 6 is the sweet spot.

 There’s no harm in checking in with people who don’t respond.
-In fact, a well-timed reminder a week or so after the original survey is sent can deliver up to 50% extra responses (example – 21% response from first email, 13% reminder after 7 days = 34%).
+In fact, a well-timed reminder a week or so after the original survey is sent can deliver up to 50% extra responses (example: 21% response from the first email, 13% reminder after 7 days = 34%).

 However, it’s not smart to send second or third reminders.
-These tend to deliver little further responses, more unsubscribes, and unhappy customers.
+These tend to deliver few further responses, more unsubscribes, and unhappy customers.
 And that’s the opposite of what you are trying to achieve.

-CustomerGauge’s NPS management software helps automate survey sending and follow-up inline with best practice.
+CustomerGauge’s NPS management software helps automate survey sending and follow-up in line with best practices.

 9. Say Thanks and Close the Loop